New Perlican: History

-The first Anglican church in New Perlican was built in 1834 and was named St. Mark's, with an adjacent graveyard: Made from local stones, the grave markers were likely either carved in a nearby community to New Perlican.
+The first Anglican church in New Perlican was built in 1834.
+It was named St. Mark's.
+St, Mark's had an adjacent graveyard: Made from local stones, the grave markers were likely either carved in a nearby community to New Perlican.
 Records showed that there were slate cutters from Wales in Newfoundland dating back centuries, brought over to work the slate that the British were already aware was present on the island.
 It makes sense that a gravestone carving culture would spring up from that, and I’m not surprised to see these samples at the site!
 My favourite is the little red stone that reads ‘S W’ in uneven, capital letters.
 In addition to these, there were several headstones carved by A. Smith, a gravestone carver from St. John’s who was the first to import marble from New England for gravestones in the early 1800s, and MacKim, another carver from St. John’s who also worked with imported marble and limestone.The church burned and a new church, St. Augustine's, was erected in a different location.New Perlican circa 1900 was a sheltered harbour with saltbox houses everywhere through the town.
 Near the water was the Pittman shipbuilding area where many ocean going schooners were built by that prominent family of sea captains in its history....
 In the 1920s the landscape changed.
 New Perlican was littered with many fishing stages, and the shipbuilding area and schooners that were tied up there.
 In the 1950s there were two churches, St. Matthew’s United Church built in 1913, and the second St. Augustine’s church which was built in 1920.